Join the Team

 We believe communities recover faster when we work together to steward volunteer time, money, and resources as efficiently as possible.
 Our Immediate Relief and Recovery Operations Teams pride themselves on being “force multipliers”.

 Force multipliers take a limited amount of resources (volunteer time, money, and materials) and “multiply” their effectiveness.
-During Hurricane Ian, CRR raised x amount of dollars and our teams of staff and volunteers turned it into x amount of work for x amount of homeowners.
+During Hurricane Ian, CRR raised $42k dollars and our teams of staff and volunteers turned it into $1.2 million of work for over 150 homeowners.
 As a volunteer team member, you’ll be on the front lines of a force that multiplies impact for good.

 Projects Completed